Commitments, Contingencies and Guarantees

 Residual Value Guarantees

-At December 31, 2012, residual value guarantees of $320 million consist of amounts associated with certain power plant facilities.
+At September 30, 2011, residual value guarantees of $415 million consist of amounts associated with certain power plant facilities.
 Payments under these guarantees would only be required if the fair value of such assets declined below their guaranteed value.
-As of December 31, 2012, no payments have been made under these guarantees and the carrying value of the associated liabilities was not material, as (i) Merrill Lynch believes that the estimated fair value of such assets was in excess of their guaranteed value and/or (ii) there is a very remote risk of future payment pursuant to the remaining contractual provisions.
+As of September 30, 2011, no payments have been made under these guarantees and the carrying value of the associated liabilities was not material, as Merrill Lynch believes that the estimated fair value of such assets was in excess of their guaranteed value.

-At December 31, 2012, Merrill Lynch provided guarantees to certain counterparties in the form of standby letters of credit in the amount of $0.5 billion.
+Merrill Lynch provides guarantees to certain counterparties in the form of standby letters of credit in the amount of $0.5 billion.
 Payment risk is evaluated based upon historical payment activity.

 Representations and Warranties

-Subject to the requirements and limitations of the applicable sales and securitization agreements, these representations and warranties can be enforced by the GSEs, the whole-loan investor, the securitization trustee, or others as governed by the applicable agreement or, in a limited number of first-lien and home equity securitizations where monoline insurers have insured all or some of the securities issued, by the monoline insurer, where the contract so provides.
-In the case of loans sold to parties other than the GSEs, the contractual liability to repurchase typically arises only if there is a breach of the representations and warranties that materially and adversely affects the interest of the investor, or investors, or of the monoline insurer (as applicable) in the loan.
-Contracts with the GSEs do not contain equivalent language.
-Merrill Lynch believes that the longer a loan performs prior to default, the less likely it is that an alleged underwriting breach of representations and warranties would have a material impact on the loan's performance.
+Subject to the requirements and limitations of the applicable sales and securitization agreements, these representations and warranties can be enforced by the GSEs, the whole-loan buyer, the securitization trustee, or others as governed by the applicable agreement or, in a limited number of first-lien and home equity securitizations where monoline insurers have insured all or some of the securities issued, by the monoline insurer at any time.
+In the case of loans sold to parties other than the GSEs, the contractual liability to repurchase typically arises only if there is a breach of the representations and warranties that materially and adversely affects the interest of the investor or investors in the loan or of the monoline insurer (as applicable).
+Contracts with the GSEs do not contain an equivalent requirement.
+Merrill Lynch believes that the longer a loan performs prior to default, the less likely it is that an alleged breach of representations and warranties had a material impact on the loan’s performance.
 Historically, most demands for repurchase have occurred within the first several years after origination, generally after a loan has defaulted.

-Merrill Lynch's credit loss would be reduced by any recourse it may have to originators (e.g., correspondents) that, in turn, had sold such loans to Merrill Lynch based upon its agreements with these originators.
+Merrill Lynch’s credit loss would be reduced by any recourse it may have to organizations (e.g., correspondents) that, in turn, had sold such loans to Merrill Lynch based upon its agreements with these organizations.
 When a loan is originated by a correspondent or other third party, Merrill Lynch typically has the right to seek a recovery of related repurchase losses from that originator.
-Many of the correspondent originators of loans in 2004 through 2008 are no longer in business, or are in a weakened condition, and Merrill Lynch's ability to recover on valid claims is therefore impacted, or eliminated accordingly.
+Many of the correspondent originators of loans in 2004 through 2008 are no longer in business and Merrill Lynch is unable to recover valid claims.

-Merrill Lynch has vigorously contested any request for repurchase when it concludes that a valid basis for repurchase does not exist and will continue to do so in the future.
-Merrill Lynch may reach settlements in the future if opportunities arise on terms it believes to be advantageous.
+Merrill Lynch has contested, and will continue to vigorously contest any request for repurchase when it concludes that a valid basis for repurchase does not exist.
+Merrill Lynch may reach settlements in the future if opportunities arise on terms it believes to be advantageous to Merrill Lynch.

-Of the $6,045 million of total unresolved repurchase claims as of December 31, 2012, Merrill Lynch believes that for $4,922 million, a valid defect has not been identified which would constitute an actionable breach of representations and warranties.
-The remaining $1,123 million of claims are in the process of review.
-When a claim has been denied and there has not been communication with the counterparty for six months, Merrill Lynch views these claims as inactive; however, they remain in the unresolved repurchase claims balance until resolution.
+The pipeline of unresolved claims where Merrill Lynch believes a valid defect has not been identified which would constitute an actionable breach of representations and warranties was $599 million at September 30, 2011.
+Through September 30, 2011, approximately 9% of unresolved claims that Merrill Lynch initially denied have subsequently been resolved through repurchase or reimbursement payments and 27% have been resolved through rescission.
+When a claim has been denied and there has not been communication with the counterparty for six months, Merrill Lynch views these claims as inactive; however, they remain in the unresolved claims balance until resolution.

 Liability for Representations and Warranties